GiovannyJTT/Smooth-Dragon/README.md

 [SceneDragon.js](./src/scripts/SceneDragon.js) `createLights`

-1. Creates ambient light that will be added when shading the models surface
+1. Creates an `ambient light` that will be added when shading the models surface
     * 5% white
     * It doesn't need a position into the Scene
 2. Creates a `point light`